On orthogonal local models of Hodge type: Irreducible Components

 {\sl Proof of Theorem \ref{irred} $(ii)$:} From the above, it suffices to calculate the irreducible components of $V(I_s)$.

 Observe that

 Therefore, we can easily see that

 Next, we prove that the closed subschemes $ V(I_1)$ and $V(I_2)$ are irreducible of dimension $ d-2.$ We will start by proving that $V(I_1)$ is an irreducible component.
 Observe that $I_1 $ is generated by homogeneous elements.
-Thus, we can use the corresponding projective subscheme
+Thus, it suffices to prove that the projectivization

-It suffices to prove that $V_p(I_1)$ is irreducible.
+of the affine cone $ V(I_1)$ is irreducible.
 We look at

 where $ U_{x_{n-(r-1),1}} = D( x_{n-(r-1),1} \neq 0) $.
 We can see that it is isomorphic to

 and so it is irreducible.
 Because of the symmetry of the relations we will have a similar result for every $ V_{x_{t,s}}$ with $ t \in Z, s \in Z^{c} $.
 Moreover,